The-Marcy-Lab-School/7-0-1-managing-state/README.md

 - When the event handler is clicked, we'll invoke `setLikes` which either accepts:
   - the new value that we want to set `likes` to or...
-  - a callback function that is given the current value of `likes` (this is the best option when the next value is based on the current value)
+  - a callback function for turning the current value of `likes` into the next value of `likes`.
 - As we saw, incrementing `likes` directly does not cause the component to re-render
 - `setLikes` will cause the component to re-render with the provided value as the new value for `likes`